 I. DOCUMENTATION AND NOTIFICATION

-All violations determined by the BWM staff during inspections should be documented in writing in an inspection report on the date of the inspection and presented to the facility’s authorized representative beforeending the inspection, if possible.
+Any violation determined by the BWM staff during an inspection should be brought to the attention of the regulated facility on the date of the inspection and documented in a written report .
 If the violation(s) cannot be determined on the date of the inspection because the receipt of sample results and/or further information is necessary, the "Inspection Results" field should be marked as "Not Determined."
 The determination of the violation and the completion of the inspection report should be done within 14 calendar days after receiving this necessary further information.
-An alternate time frame may be established, if necessary and approved by the Regional Director or Bureau Director.
+An alternate time frame may be established, if necessary and approved by the Supervisor or Operations Manager.
 Written notification of the violation should be given to the person on the date of the inspection or within 14 calendar days after the Department has received any further information necessary to determine the existence of the violation.

-If a violation is not resolved within 14 calendar days after: the notification of completion of an inspection; expiration of a permit where no renewal application has been timely received by the Department; non-compliance with an obligation under a permit, consent order and agreement, consent decree, final order, and/or other enforceable document; and/or any other event where the Department has determined that a violation exists, a Notice of Violation should be issued in writing to the violator, unless the Regional Director or Bureau Director agrees that an extended time frame for issuing the Notice of Violation is acceptable in the specific case.
+If a violation is not resolved within 14 calendar days after: the notification of completion of an inspection; expiration of a permit where no renewal application has been received by the Department in a timely manner; non-compliance with an obligation under a permit, consent order and agreement, consent decree, final order, and/or other enforceable documents; and/or any other event where the Department has determined that a violation exists, a Notice of Violation should be issued in writing to the violator, unless the Supervisor or Operations Manager agrees that an extended time frame for issuing the Notice of Violation is acceptable in the specific case.
 For minor violations, a facility inspection report may serve as a Notice of Violation.
-For more serious violations, a Notice of Violation will be mailed to the responsible person.
+For more serious violations, a Notice of Violation will be sent to the responsible person.

-The issuance of a Notice of Violation may be waived by the Regional Director or Bureau Director in cases where the regulated entity has not been issued a Notice of Violation or any enforcement action within the past three (3) years and the regulated entity is working towards correcting the current non-compliance in a timely manner.
+The issuance of a Notice of Violation may be waived by the Supervisor or Operations Manager in cases where the regulated entity has not been issued a Notice of Violation or any enforcement action within the past three (3) years and the regulated entity is working towards correcting the current non-compliance in a timely manner.

-The Notice of Violation should: clearly and concisely identify each violation, the bases for each violation, the requested actions (including a meeting, if applicable) to resolve each violation, and the requested due date(s) for those actions; and comport with the Department's Model Notice of Violation and Instructions, dated October, 2003.
+The Notice of Violation should: clearly and concisely identify each violation, the basis for each violation, the requested actions (including a meeting, if applicable) to resolve each violation, and the requested due date(s) for those actions; and comport with the Department's Model Notice of Violation and Instructions, dated October, 2003.
 The Notice of Violation should be closed out in the data system (default is eFACTS) when the violations identified in the NOV have been resolved and the violator should be notified in writing that the Department considers the violation(s) resolved.

 If a civil penalty has been calculated, but an enforcement action has not yet been taken, BWM staff may elect to draft a letter entitled a “Notice of Proposed Assessment” or “NOPA.”
-The issuance of this letter is optional but its use is encouraged.
+The issuance of this letter is optional, but its use is encouraged.
 The regional offices may determine that it is not necessary under the circumstances of a particular case.
 This document informs the person that the Department intends to assess a civil penalty that will fall within a calculated range of penalties based on statutory and regulatory criteria and the appropriate civil penalty matrix.
-The NOPA letter will state the amount of the proposed civil penalty and will also suggest that the person attend a meeting at the appropriate Department office or participate in a telephone conference call, to discuss the civil penalty and the reasons for it.
+The NOPA letter will state the amount of the proposed civil penalty and will also suggest that the person attend a meeting at the appropriate Department office or participate in a telephone or web conference, to discuss the civil penalty and the reasons for it.
 Persons are invited to present information that may mitigate the civil penalty amount.

 II.
 ENFORCEMENT ACTIONS